 DCF Fair Value Target:

-We started the process of determining a valid price forecast for Starbucks Corp with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Starbucks Corp ranked in the 7th percentile in terms of potential gain offered.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Starbucks Corp.
+To summarize, we found that Starbucks Corp ranked in the 0th percentile in terms of potential gain offered.
 We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
-As for the metrics that stood out in our discounted cash flow analysis of Starbucks Corp, consider:
+In terms of the factors that were most noteworthy in this DCF analysis for SBUX, they are:

-SBUX's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than 25.69% of tickers in our DCF set.
+Starbucks Corp's weighted average cost of capital (WACC) is 8%; for context, that number is higher than merely 23.21% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow